What Is Dead Stock? Meaning, Causes & 7 Ways to Prevent It 2026

-Dead stock is unsold inventory that ties up cash and warehouse space.
-Learn what causes it, how to calculate its true cost, and 7 proven strategies to prevent it across your sales channels.
+Up to 30% of retail inventory is dead stock.
+Learn what causes unsold inventory, how to calculate its true cost, and 7 proven strategies to prevent it.

 Dead stock (also written as “deadstock”) refers to merchandise that has not been sold and is unlikely to be sold in the future.
 Unlike slow-moving inventory, which still trickles out over time, dead stock has essentially stopped generating any revenue at all.